 Finsbury Park is largely residential with a small commercial area and large green spaces.
-There are a few estates of housing throughout the neighbourhood, but the majority of properties here are the typical London Victorian terraced townhouses you’ll find lining streets throughout the capital.
+The majority of properties here are typical London Victorian terraced townhouses.
+You’ll find these lining streets throughout the capital.
+There are also a few estates of housing throughout the neighbourhood.
 Around the park itself, you’ll find some new build apartments and blocks of pricey flats, but the rest of the area is still fairly reasonably priced – especially when you consider how central and well-connected Finsbury Park is.

 How safe is Finsbury Park?